- Last Updated: August 10, 2018

 Focused Ultrasound Therapy

-- a shorter recovery time, with the patient often returning to work and other activities within a day;
+- Shorter recovery time, with return to work or other activities the next day.

 To the best of our knowledge, focused ultrasound treatment of adenomyosis is not universally reimbursed by medical insurers in the US.